ucbds-infra/otter-grader/docs/workflow/executing_submissions/otter_grade.md

 ### 3rd Party Exports

 If you are using a grading service like Gradescope or an LMS like Canvas to collect submissions, Otter can interpret the export format of these 3rd party services in place of a metadata file.
-To use a service like Gradescope or Canvas, download the submissions for an assignment, unzip the provided file, and then proceed as described in [Grading Locally](otter_grade.md) using the metadata flag corresponding to your chosen service.
+To use a service like Gradescope or Canvas, download the submissions for an assignment, unzip the provided file, and then proceed as described in below using the metadata flag corresponding to your chosen service.

 For example, if I had a Canvas export, I would unzip it, `cd` into the unzipped directory, copy my tests to `./tests`, and run